 2003: Criss-cross Tokyo on train and foot hustling English conversation, editing Japanese to English translations and empowering foreigners to shop and cook Japanese homestyle foods.
 Eat a lot of soba.

 1998-2000: Transplant to Chicago, the so-called “city that works.”
-Employed swing shift as master photographic printer at a custom photography lab specializing in meeting the evidential and illustrative needs of lawyers, insurance agencies and law enforcement.
+Employed swing shift as master photographic printer at a custom photography lab specializing in meeting the evidential and illustrative needs of lawyers and insurance agencies.
 Make prints from approx. 80,000 unique negatives and drink untold gallons of Busch beer, often on the job, to depress nervous system, suppress nightmares and induce brain death.
 Begin consumptive.org as an alternative to participation in the unseemly.
 Get married.
-Spend weekends pontificating photography at city college.
+Spend weekends instigating photography at local community college.

-1995-1998: Study and work at a university in Tucson.
-Meet future wife, begin practice of Japanese homestyle cooking.
-Hide from sun, emerging only to teach award winning photography classes and carouse with the boys.
+1995-1998: Attend and work at a university in Tucson.
+Meet future wife, begin to practice Japanese homestyle cooking.
+Hide from the sun, emerging only to teach award winning photography classes and carouse with the boys.
 Spend several days with Frederick Sommer.
 Ask about ethics, time and photography – says “that’s neither here nor there.”

 1995: Phoenix, Arizona.
 Hapless immersion in continental philosophy, night watch of elderly uncle.

 1991-1994: Went to school in Olympia.
 Independent study of art with Imogen Cunningham, Ralph Eugene Meatyard, Morris Graves, John Cage, Joseph Beuys and Margeurite Duras with the kindly profound facilitation of Craig Carlson.
 Live in a shotgun shack.
-Spend financial aid money on wine, drum tobacco, punk rock and photography supplies.
+Spend financial aid money on wine, drum tobacco and photography supplies.

-1990-1991: Receive college rejection letters; find legs and a mentor, the esteemed artist, photographer and teacher Don Gregorio Antón, at the community college.
+1990-1991: Receive college rejection letters; find legs and a mentor, the esteemed artist, photographer and teacher Don Gregorio Anton, at the local community college.
 Drop other classes, spend nearly every day in the darkroom.
 Constant debate with friend whether art or cooking is the greater service.

 1989: Nearly fail vocational photography class due to creative tendency.
 Meet Lou Reed.

-1988: Take career aptitude test, says I’m most suited for “chief dietician.”
+1988: Take career aptitude test, says I am most suited for “chief dietician.”
 Disregard result.
 Become a “theatre person.”

-1987: Learn to juggle, win numerous talent shows, skip the circus.
+1987: Learn to juggle, go on to win numerous talent shows, but circus never comes to town.

 1984-1986: Resettle on other side of Puget Sound in Port Orchard.
 Just start “failing” after a teacher accuses me of cheating on a drawing.
-Remember to bring interesting books to read during classes.
+Try to remember to bring interesting books to read during classes.
 Obsessed with G.I.
 Joe action figures; fantasize about owning a miniature posable father.
 Arrested for shoplifting.
 Lie and tell other kids at group counseling that I stole Hustler magazines.

 1983: Learn to use chopsticks.

-1982: Shadow aunt through Seattle as she lives life as a bohemian, artist and model.
+1982: Shadow aunt as she lives life as a bohemian, artist and model.

 1980: Get a Big Brother of America, an owner of a janitorial company named Stan.
 Teaches me to fish.

 1978-79: Reading, writing and cable tv.
 Fall from a height, injure back and proceed through life with a “scholarly hunch.”
-Spend lonely Lynchian summers with the Little family at a sawmill in Pend Oreille County: man machines, guns, hunting, broken horses and a leather discipline.
+Spend lonely Lynchian summers with the Little family at a sawmill in Newport: man machines, guns, hunting, broken horses and a leather discipline.

-1977: Father vanishes from the face of the Earth and Elvis dies.
+1977: Father vanishes from the face of the Earth and Elvis dies too.
 Become man of the house.
 Begin cooking.

 1976: Spend days as a knight slaying the couch and defending a castle built from the dining room table.
 Somehow realize the anachronism; change career goal to native american.
 Learn to build a teepee out of branches and a blanket and hunt buffalo.
 Father changes career to anti-communist mercenary.

 1974-1975: Sunday school.
 Fail to understand key concept of Christianity – why are we happy to kill Jesus?
-Visit from stuffed Easter bunny, who becomes a trusted confidante throughout childhood.
+Visit from Easter bunny, who becomes a trusted companion and confidante throughout childhood.

 1973: Nearly lose hearing following a series of excruciating earaches.